What Is ScaleOut’s Digital Twin Model?

 Timers

 Both simulation and real-time digital twins can create per-instance timers, which are application-defined methods that run after a specified delay.
-Especially when implementing real-time digital twins, timers are useful to trigger code execution that detects the absence of the arrival of a message.
-Timers can create alerts when a digital twin’s corresponding data source may not be operating correctly.
+Especially when implementing real-time digital twins, timers are useful to trigger application code that detects an unexpected delay in the arrival of a message, for example, due to a failed device.
+Timers can create alerts when a digital twin object’s corresponding data source may not be operating correctly.

-Real-time and simulation digital twins can be combined within a single simulation, in which case the real-time digital twins run in simulated time.
-This scenario is usel for building real-time analytics using real-time digital twins and testing using simulation twins prior to deployment in a live system.
-Here is an example of a simulation digital twin for a pump sending messages to its corresponding real-time digital twin, which is performing real-time analytics and generating state information that is consumed by aggregate analytics:
+Real-time and simulation digital twin models can be combined within a single simulation, in which case the real-time digital twin objects run in simulated time.
+This scenario is usel for building real-time analytics implemented with real-time digital twin objects and then testing them in simulation prior to deployment in a live system.
+Here is an example of a simulation digital twin object for a pump sending messages to its corresponding real-time digital twin object, which is performing real-time analytics and generating state information that is consumed by aggregate analytics: